josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 </code-example>

-Now you're able to serve everything from the project root to the web browser.
+Now you are able to serve everything from the project root to the web browser.
 But you do *not* want to have to change all the image and data paths used in the application code to match the development setup.
-For that reason, you'll add a `<base>` tag to `index.html`, which will cause relative URLs to be resolved back to the `/app` directory:
+For that reason, you will add a `<base>` tag to `index.html`, which will cause relative URLs to be resolved back to the `/app` directory:

 <code-example header="index.html" path="upgrade-phonecat-2-hybrid/index.html" region="base"></code-example>

 Now you can load Angular using SystemJS.
-You'll add the Angular polyfills and the SystemJS configuration to the end of the `<head>` section, and then you'll use `System.import` to load the actual application:
+You will add the Angular polyfills and the SystemJS configuration to the end of the `<head>` section, and then you will use `System.import` to load the actual application:

 <code-example header="index.html" path="upgrade-phonecat-2-hybrid/index.html" region="angular"></code-example>